python-pillow/Pillow/docs/handbook/concepts.rst

 .. py:currentmodule:: PIL.Image

-.. data:: NEAREST
+.. data:: Resampling.NEAREST

     Pick one nearest pixel from the input image.
 Ignore all other input pixels.

-.. data:: BOX
+.. data:: Resampling.BOX

     Each pixel of source image contributes to one pixel of the destination image with identical weights.
-    For upscaling is equivalent of :data:`NEAREST`.
+    For upscaling is equivalent of :data:`Resampling.NEAREST`.
     This filter can only be used with the :py:meth:`~PIL.Image.Image.resize` and :py:meth:`~PIL.Image.Image.thumbnail` methods.

     .. versionadded:: 3.4.0

-.. data:: BILINEAR
+.. data:: Resampling.BILINEAR

     For resize calculate the output pixel value using linear interpolation on all pixels that may contribute to the output value.
     For other transformations linear interpolation over a 2x2 environment in the input image is used.

-.. data:: HAMMING
+.. data:: Resampling.HAMMING

-    Produces a sharper image than :data:`BILINEAR`, doesn't have dislocations on local level like with :data:`BOX`.
+    Produces a sharper image than :data:`Resampling.BILINEAR`, doesn't have dislocations on local level like with :data:`Resampling.BOX`.
     This filter can only be used with the :py:meth:`~PIL.Image.Image.resize` and :py:meth:`~PIL.Image.Image.thumbnail` methods.

     .. versionadded:: 3.4.0

-.. data:: BICUBIC
+.. data:: Resampling.BICUBIC

     For resize calculate the output pixel value using cubic interpolation on all pixels that may contribute to the output value.
     For other transformations cubic interpolation over a 4x4 environment in the input image is used.

-.. data:: LANCZOS
+.. data:: Resampling.LANCZOS

     Calculate the output pixel value using a high-quality Lanczos filter (a truncated sinc) on all pixels that may contribute to the output value.